Transforming Integrated Palliative & End Of Life Care HEA4197

 Overview

-Covid-19 - Course Impact StatementThe module will provide clinicians with background information, principles and practical skills in using the national key enablers for end of life care, which may be localised in the area in which they work and therefore may have different names or content - the participants will be encouraged to research the forms of enablers used in their locality, which may have different names.
-These include the principles of co-ordinating the care of those approaching the end of life, planning for their future care, dealing with uncertainty in the situation of acute illness (with uncertain recovery) in those with a poor prognosis, recognising and providing care for the dying in line with the Priorities for Care of the Dying (2014), the NICE Guidance for Care of the Dying Adult (2015) and respecting patient choices when dying has been recognised.
+The module will provide clinicians with an overview of palliative and end of life care, background information, with the principles and practical skills for providing impeccable holistic assessment and excellent end of life care.
+This will include the principles of co-ordinating the care of those approaching the end of life, planning for their future care, dealing with uncertainty in the situation of acute illness (with uncertain recovery) in those with a poor prognosis, recognising and providing care for the dying in line with the Priorities for Care of the Dying (2014), the NICE Guidance for Care of the Dying Adult (2015 & 2017 update) and respecting patient choices when dying has been recognised.

 The module will include a review of the development of palliative and end of life care, and cover the building blocks of symptom assessment and management, care planning, communication skills, ethics related to living the last months of life, spiritual assessment and care, bereavement care and future care planning.

-Module Code: | HEA4197 |
+Module code: | HEA4197 |

 ---|---|